top of page

 Approaching Equine Lameness with Evidence-Based Acupuncture Diagnostics

-Acupuncture is not just an ancient healing practice—it’s also diagnostic tool in equine veterinary medicine.
-Recent studies demonstrate how Acupuncture Point Sensitivity Scanning (APSS) can detect subtle issues like lameness, providing actionable insights that traditional methods may overlook.
+Acupuncture is more than an ancient healing method.
+It's also used for diagnosis in equine veterinary care.
+Recent studies show that Acupuncture Point Sensitivity Scanning (APSS) can reveal subtle lameness.
+This approach provides insights that traditional methods might miss.

 What Is Acupuncture Point Sensitivity Scanning (APSS)?

-APSS is a systematic technique where specific acupuncture points are palpated to identify areas of increased sensitivity.
-These sensitive points often correlate with underlying issues, such as musculoskeletal pain or joint dysfunction.
-It’s a quick, non-invasive method that can uncover hidden compensatory problems in horses.
+APSS involves checking specific acupuncture points to find areas with increased sensitivity.
+These points often indicate underlying issues, such as musculoskeletal pain or joint problems.
+It’s a quick, non-invasive way to reveal hidden issues in horses.

 Acupuncture for Diagnosing Lameness

-Lameness is a leading cause of reduced performance in horses, but early detection is often challenging.
-A study by Le Jeune et al. investigated APSS as a diagnostic tool in 102 performance horses.
+Lameness can hurt a horse's performance, but spotting it early is often hard.
+A study by Le Jeune et al. tested APSS on 102 performance horses.

 Key Findings:

-• 78.4% Specificity: The technique correctly identified sound horses, reducing false positives.
+• 78.4% Specificity: The method accurately identified sound horses, minimizing false positives.

-Notably, over 50% of lame horses were not recognized as lame by their owners, highlighting the importance of routine APSS evaluations for early detection.
+Importantly, over 50% of lame horses were not recognized as lame by their owners.
+This underscores the need for routine APSS evaluations for early detection.

 Diagnosing Stifle Disease with Acupuncture

-The stifle joint is one of the most complex in a horse’s body, making diagnosis of related conditions particularly difficult.
-A study by Michelotto et al. examined athletic horses and found acupuncture to be highly effective in diagnosing stifle disease.
+The stifle joint is one of the most complex in a horse’s body.
+This complexity makes diagnosing related conditions difficult.
+A study by Michelotto et al. found acupuncture to be effective for diagnosing stifle disease.

 Key Results:

-• Imaging Confirmation: Radiographs and ultrasonography confirmed stifle-related lesions in 21 out of 22 horses examined, including degenerative joint disease and ligament injuries
+• Imaging Confirmation: Radiographs and ultrasounds showed stifle-related problems in 21 of 22 horses.
+This included degenerative joint disease and ligament injuries.

-• When there was stifle disease, acupuncture identified compensatory pain in areas like the sacroiliac joint and spine, offering a comprehensive view of the horse’s health.
+• Acupuncture can help with stifle disease.
+It finds pain in the sacroiliac joint and spine.
+This offers a complete picture of the horse’s health.

 Why Use Evidence-Based Acupuncture for Horses?

-A third study, published in the American Journal of Traditional Chinese Veterinary Medicine, further validated the use of APSS:
+A third study in the American Journal of Traditional Chinese Veterinary Medicine backed the use of APSS.

 • Reproducibility: APSS produced consistent results across trained practitioners.

-• Clinical Relevance: Sensitivity at specific acupuncture points strongly correlated with musculoskeletal issues
+• Clinical Relevance: Sensitivity at specific acupuncture points linked strongly to musculoskeletal issues.

-These findings confirm that APSS is not just a complementary practice but a scientifically supported diagnostic tool.
+These findings show that APSS is not just a complement.
+It’s a scientifically supported diagnostic tool.

 How The Zen Vet Can Help

-Take the first step in revolutionizing your horse’s health.
-Contact us today to schedule an acupuncture consultation and discover how this cutting-edge diagnostic tool can benefit your equine partner.
+Take the first step in improving your horse’s health.
+Contact us today to book an acupuncture consultation.
+Discover how this advanced tool can help your horse.

 References